celo-org/celo-composer/README.md

 ## Developing with local devchain

-You can import account account keys for the local development chain into Metamask. `cd /packages/hardhat` and run
+You can import account account keys for the local development chain into Metamask.
+To print they private keys of the local chain accounts `cd /packages/hardhat` and run

 ```shell
 npx hardhat devchain-keys